Physics

 Corequisite: PHYS 1145.

 This lab course engages students in experimental measurements spanning the areas of mechanics and thermal stresses on matter, with the objective of training students in experimental measurements, data manipulation and analysis, error analysis, deductive thinking, and instrumentation, providing depth to students' understanding of the phenomena taught in PHYS 1145.
-Specific experimental measurements include accelerated motion, periodic motion, gravitational force, ballistics, conservation of energy and momentum, and rotational dynamics.
-Students complete a weekly lab report.
+Specific experimental measurements include accelerated motion, periodic motion, gravitational force, ballistics, conservation of energy, fluids, and ideal gas law.
+This course trains students in experimental measurements, data analysis, error analysis, deductive thinking, and instrumentation.

 PHYS 1146 General Physics for Life Sciences II 3 Credits